shard-org/sharc/README.md

 # Fibonacci
 ```
+// exit with code, `$0` specifies that we want a literal number `0`
 main -> <$0> {
     ;n = 9
     print_fib
 }

+// all returns go to the stdout channel
 print_fib -> *stdout {
+    // `ret<>` returns
     (n < 1) => ret<"Invalid Number of Terms!\n">
     (n = 1) => ret<"0\n">
     (n = 2) => ret<"0 1\n">

     *stdout <- "0 1\n"

+    // # means the var will be freed at the end of the scope
     ;#prev1 = 1
     ;#prev2 = 0